-Morocco signed a free trade agreement that is expected to enter into force by January 2005.
-The agreement will provide U.S. exporters with new export opportunities especially in the medium and long term.
+Morocco signed a free trade agreement that entered into force on January 2006.
+The agreement provides U.S. exporters with new export opportunities especially in the medium and long term.

 Morocco imports each year about \$270 million of high value products and the U.S. share has been less than 1 percent.
 Imports from the U.S. continue to be limited compared to Europe mainly because of the geographical distance between Morocco and the US, the absence of direct shipping lines, and the historical trade relations between Europe and Morocco.
 The long shipping time (up to 45 days because transit by Europe is necessary) excludes all short shelf life products from being exported to Morocco.
 Also, European exporters (particularly Spanish, German, France, and UK) have been very aggressive in penetrating this market.